ansible-lockdown/Windows-2016-CIS-Audit/README.md

 - Try to reuse as much as possible
 - use variables where you can to shorten and be more efficient in the code
 - Build variables up
+- Some control only work on DC or MS - settings in Vars to determine (will be populated by ansible when run from task)
+- some controls written twice (due to different vars for a DC or MS)e.g. 2.2.7

 ## To be done